LouisRichard/LouisRichard.github.io/readme.md

 This website is very much still a work in progress.

-For once, I decided to not use any kind of template and do everything from scratch.
-That's why the design is so minimalistic.
+I tried not to use a template but it ended up looking like shit so I ended up using one anyway.
+Oopsy~~.

 Feel free to check it out at https://louisrichard.github.io/

 ## Softwares Used
-*  Notepad++ - Making the site (didn't want to use anything under licence)
+*  Notepad++ - Making of the V1.0
+*  JetBrain PhpSorm - Making of the V2.0
+*  Adobe Photoshop CS6 - To modify the images when needed
+*  Typora - To edit and read Markdown
 *  Firefox - Testing the site
 *  cmder - To use with Git Bash
 *  Steam - To procrastinate
+*  Spotify - To make my life easier